 D. Nebraska State Accountability Tests: District locally defined College and Career Ready metric will be based on ACT score ranges associated with On Track and ACT Advanced as defined by the state for the year in which the assessment was taken.

-E. District Course Assessments: Locally developed District assessments designed by Educational Services in conjunction with the Department of Assessment, Research, and Evaluation.
+E. District Course Assessments: Locally developed District assessments designed by Educational Services in conjunction with the Data, Assessment, Research, and Evaluation Department.
 Approved course assessments serve as a means by which students may demonstrate proficiency.

 F. Measures of Academic Progress (MAP) by NWEA, grades K-9 and select high school courses, is a computer adaptive assessment developed and maintained using research-based psychometric practices.
 MAP is used for benchmarking and progress monitoring for Essential Learner Outcomes of College and Career Readiness.

-A. When a student has successfully met the College and Career Readiness metric for each outcome:
+A. If a student has successfully met the College and Career Readiness metric for each outcome on the ACT® Assessment (reading and mathematics) and Analytical Writing Assessment (writing):

 1. A notation shall be made in the student’s cumulative record.
-Such information will be communicated to parent(s)/guardian(s) in writing.
+Such information will be communicated to parent(s)/guardian(s).

 2. Students who meet the College and Career Readiness metric have met an essential criterion for graduating from the Millard Public Schools.
-Upon successful completion of the required number of credits and Personal Learning Plan as defined by Policy 6320 and Rule 6320.1, students shall be eligible for a graduation diploma from the Millard Public Schools.
+Upon successful completion of the required number of credits, a Personal Learning Plan, and beginning with the Class of 2025 the Free Application for Federal Student Aid (FAFSA) as defined by Policy 6320 and Rule 6320.1, students shall be eligible for a graduation diploma from the Millard Public Schools.

 B. If a student has not met the College and Career Readiness metric for a given subject area, the following shall occur: